a1xsh/a1xsh/README.md

 ### Hi there 👋

+I am an independent Ruby on Rails / JS / OpenAI consultant

+🔭 I'm recently starting and working on:

 <!--
 **a1xsh/a1xsh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.